top of page

 Postdoctoral Research Associate

-Allison J. Williams is a Postdoctoral Research Associate at Boston University.
+Allison J. Williams-Gant is a Postdoctoral Research Associate at Boston University.
 Her research interests focus on how children identify who (or what) is a good source of information and how this preference might change depending on the domain (e.g., religious vs scientific).
 Her most recent work examined how accuracy and expertise influence children’s judgements of a source’s knowledge and how these judgements influence children's preferences for future learning.
 She completed her Ph.D. in Experimental Psychology, with a specialization in Development, at the University of Louisville in Spring 2022 and joined the Developing Belief Network as a Postdoctoral Research Associate the following summer.

 bottom of page